msherman/age-of-name/README.md

 1. Overview
     1. Assumptions
     1. What are we building?
-    1. TL;DR - Is there a boot script so I don't need to read below?
+    1. TL;DR - Is there a boot script instead of reading all the below?
 1. Required information & Manual execution.
     1. The repo
     1. Github personal access token